chinjieh/mugenplcfg/README.txt

 == [ Updating ] ==

-As the tool relies on external files (such as the pci.ids repository), some of these files might need to be updated for to retrieve accurate information.
+As the tool relies on external files (such as the pci.ids repository), some of these files might need to be updated to retrieve accurate information.
 You can utilise the '-u / --update' argument to download and update these files automatically.